-Homemade Ghee made in 20 minutes on your stovetop?
-Yes please!
-Simple, idiot-proof recipe for ghee is exactly what you need, no matter how smart you are.
+Want to learn how to make Ghee authentically and easily in 20 minutes on your stovetop?
+Yes, please!
+A simple, fool-proof recipe for ghee is precisely what you need, no matter how smart you are.

 I'm tired of overpaying for ghee when it's so easy to make at home so I decided to take the time to make Homemade Ghee.

 If you're going keto, there's nothing better than butter in all its various forms for satiety as well as flavor.

 What is Ghee And Why Is It Healthy?

 Ghee is butter that is clarified to the point where it's just pure fat.
 All the milk solids and all the water has been removed from the erstwhile butter.

 Not only does this make the ghee taste different, but it is also the best way to preserve ghee.

 Ghee was used as long as 5000 years ago.
 In Hindu culture, it's used as food, but also for ritual offerings during prayers.